Indiana Credit for Taxes Paid to Other States

-If you were an Indiana resident during the taxable year and had income from Arizona, California, Oregon or Washington DC, you must pay Indiana tax on all of your income.
+If you were an Indiana resident during the taxable year and had income from Arizona, Oregon or Washington DC, you must pay Indiana tax on all of your income.
 You will also need to file a nonresident return with the other state and claim a credit on their tax return for the Indiana tax paid.
 This is located under the Credit for Taxes Paid section of those returns.

 No State Income Tax

 If you were an Indiana resident during the taxable year and had income from Alaska, Florida, Nevada, South Dakota, Texas, Washington or Wyoming, you are not allowed to claim this credit.
-These states do not have an income tax.
+These states do not have any income tax.
 You must file an Indiana resident return and pay Indiana tax on all your income.

 For additional information pertaining to Credit for Taxes Paid to Another State, please see Page 40 Indiana IT-40 Booklet.